JonathLima/JonathLima/README.md

 <p>
-  I'm <strong>Jonathan Silva</strong>,
+  I'm <strong>Jonathan Lima</strong>,
-  currently in college studying system development, and my hobby is drawing, learning about technologies that interest me, and playing games.
+  currently a software developer transitioning into cybersecurity.
+With a degree in system development, I'm diving into the realm of digital security.
+My passion for technology has led me to explore new horizons while continuing to draw, learn about emerging technologies, and enjoy gaming in my spare time.